Agnieszka-21/memory-game-cats/README.md

     - The primary goal of the site owner is to provide entertainment that sharpens the user's cognitive abilities.
     - The owner also aims to create a relaxing experience for the user by giving them the option to turn on the audio recording of a purring cat.
 This sound is widely known to have positive influence on people's well-being and mood.
-    - Lastly, the owner wants to contribute to a raising awareness of ASMR and its benefits.
+    - Lastly, the owner wants to contribute to raising awareness of ASMR and its benefits.

 ## Design